NiklasPfister/adaXT/docs/user_guide/vis_and_analysis.md

 recurse_node_left(tree.root)
 ```

-This recursive function run on the tree provided in the previous section, would
+Applying this recursive function to the decision tree shown in the previous
-give the output:
+section, would result in the following output:

 ```verbatim
 DecisionNode